Movement L1 (M1) Protocol Specification

 State commitment uses the Jellyfish Merkle Tree:

-Movement L1 uses a Jellyfish Merkle Tree for state commitment.
+M1 uses a Jellyfish Merkle Tree for state commitment.
 This structure enables efficient proofs of state and supports scalable verification for light clients and full nodes.

 State Root (Jellyfish Merkle Tree)